General access services

-Changes to bus services in the southern region will occur on 20 January 2019.
-More information on these changes is available here.
+Changes to bus services in the southern region occurred on 20 January 2019.

 We will begin to start providing more information over the coming months for the north west and northern region, well in advance of any changes occurring, but if you’d like more information about general access services, you can email firstname.lastname@example.org or phone 61 663 343

 The Department has developed an economic demand model called the State-Wide Iterative Service Standards (SWISS) model to help inform discussions with the community about possible network changes.
 This model allocates bus services to areas based on ‘like need’ (communities with similar transport demands) and likelihood of travel.
 SWISS assesses these needs by using socio-economic data such as population, low income residents, car ownership and the number of trip attractors in the area.